6 Volt vs 12 Volt RV Batteries: The Pros & Cons Of Each

 6 volt golf cart battery next to a 12 volt AGM deep cycle RV battery.

-Some people swear that 6V (golf cart) batteries are way more durable than 12V batteries because they are made with thicker internal plates and made to be charged and discharged more than 12V batteries.
+Many campers believe 6V (golf cart) batteries last longer because they’re built with thicker internal plates and designed to handle more charging cycles than 12V batteries.

-If you buy a high-quality 12V deep cycle battery that is not made for running marine engines like AGM, Gel, or Lithium, you will find it’s just as durable as a 6V battery.
+This is partly true, for some 12V deep cycle batteries, but not all of them.
+If you invest in a quality 12V deep cycle battery that isn’t designed for marine engines (like AGM, Gel, or Lithium), it can be just as durable as a 6V battery.

-That being said, you can always buy two 100ah 12V RV batteries and wire them together to get the desired 200ah for your RV.
+That said, you can always buy two regular 100Ah 12V batteries and connect them to get the same 200Ah capacity for your RV.

 motorhome with a small compartment for 12 or 6 volt batteries.